yrchern/URSim_Install_Guides/README.md

 ## Start URSim

-Now you can start URSim from the command line:
+Now you can start URSim from the command line from `ursim-5.11.1.108318` folder:

 ```bash
 ./start-ursim.sh UR5